Since the one-year MBA was popularized in Europe sixty years ago, people have been asking: is a one-year MBA as good as a two-year program?

 Curriculum and academic rigor

-Both typically offer a core set of courses covering foundational topics like accounting, finance, organizational behavior, and economics, as well as a series of electives..
+Both typically offer a core set of courses covering foundational topics like accounting, finance, organizational behavior, and economics, as well as a range of electives.

 Two-year programs allow students to take more courses and more electives, and those who want to become specialists in a particular area, such as finance, tend to favor two-year programs that allow them to deep-dive into their specialist topics.

 One-year programs are increasingly offering students the opportunity to specialize.
-Hult, for example, gives its MBA students the ability to choose from six specializations – Marketing, Finance, Sustainability, Entrepreneurship, Project Management, and General Management – where they take three electives in their chosen area in addition to core courses.
+Hult, for example, gives its MBA students the ability to choose from eight specialist areas – Marketing, Finance, Analytics, Strategy, Entrepreneurship, Behavioral, Innovation, and Disruptive Technologies – where they take electives in their chosen area in addition to core courses.

 One-year programs condense the curriculum content and the schedule is packed.
 Classes are often supplemented with real-world projects, competitions, and simulations.
 It’s an accelerated, intense, and demanding learning experience that requires focus, clarity, and a ferocious work-rate, which may not suit everybody.

-With less time to job search and internships not typically offered, students on one-year programs need to have a clear idea of the job they want on graduation and a laser-focus on finding it – particularly if they want to be employed on completing their program.
+With less time to job search, students on one-year programs need to have a clear idea of the job they want on graduation and a laser-focus on finding it – particularly if they want to be employed on completing their program.

-Everything from formal and informal networking events, recruiting events, speakers on campus, and projects with businesses, to social events, team projects, clubs, speakers on campus, to recruiting events – all function as networking opportunities.
-One-year programs may have the same volume of these events as would a two year program, but the condensed timeframe of a one-year MBA adds to the intensity of the overall program.
+Everything from formal and informal networking events, recruiting events, speakers on campus, and projects with businesses, to social events, team projects, and clubs – all function as networking opportunities.
+One-year programs may have the same volume of these events as a two-year program, but the condensed timeframe of a one-year MBA adds to the intensity of the overall program.